 Aisha had extensive training on proper farming methods like proper spacing, improvement of soil fertility using animal manure, intercropping, and application of mulch after joining the group.
 This shifted her entire agricultural perspective to a more sustainable one.
 She also uses quality local seeds in her process.

 Another thing she managed to do was increase the amount of land she was growing by 133% from 3 acres to 7 acres.
 She currently harvests 15 bags of maize, 6 bags of Sorghum, and 15 bags of sunflowers which have doubled her income by 200% from 500,000TZS to 1,500,000TZS per year.
 This was a great success for Aisha as she confessed that she has never harvested such a quantity of products prior to joining the Mapambano group.
 This increased her household income and ensured food security for her family and community.

-Her success has emerged fully that she was able to buy a piece of land of 0.15 acres for building a modern house for her family.
-She also keeps 15 cows for dairy, and has bought a motorcycle that generates 10,000TZS per day!
+Because of increasing productivity, her life has changed a lot as she was able to buy apiece of land of 0.15 acres for building a modern house for her family.
+She also keeps 15 cows for dairy, and she bought a motorcycle that generates 10,000TZS per day.